 - Background information provided in the form of briefings, which are integrated into the activities at appropriate times.
 Students use the briefings to analyze data and write their responses in logs.

-- Weather-effects maps for analysis from NOAA and NASA.
+- Weather-effects maps from NOAA and NASA allow analysis.